ant1fact/jalapino-api/README.md

 ]
 ```

----

 ### GET /restaurant/:id

-ℹ️ Returns the requested restaurant object by its ID or 404 if it is not found.
+ℹ️ Returns the requested restaurant object by its id or 404 if it is not found

 ```bash
 # Sample request